GATB/MindTheGap/README.md

 4. **Find module specific options**

-    In addition to the read or graph files, the find module has one mandatory option `-ref` and several optional options:
-    * `-ref`: the path to the reference genome file (in fasta format).
+    In addition to the read or graph files, the `find` module has one mandatory option `-ref` which is the path to the reference genome file (in fasta format).
-    * `-homo-only`: only homozygous insertions are reported (default: not activated).
-    * `-max-rep`: maximal repeat size allowed for fuzzy sites  [default '5'].
-    * `-het-max-occ`: maximal number of occurrences of a (k-1)mer in the reference genome allowed for heterozyguous insertion breakpoints  [default '1'].
-In order to detect an heterozyguous insertion breakpoints, both flanking k-1-mers, at each side of the insertion site, must have strictly less than this number of occurrences in the reference genome.
-This prevents false positive predictions inside repeated regions.
-Warning : increasing this parameter may lead to numerous false positives (genomic approximate repeats).

 5. **Fill module specific options**

-    In addition to the read or graph files, the fill module has one other mandatory option, either `-bkpt` or `-contig` depending on the type of gap-filling : assembling insertion variants or gap-filling between contigs respectively:
+    In addition to the read or graph files, the `fill` module has one other mandatory option, either `-bkpt` or `-contig` depending on the type of gap-filling : assembling insertion variants or gap-filling between contigs respectively:
     * `-bkpt`: the breakpoint file path.
 This is one of the output of the Find module and contains for each detected insertion site its left and right kmers from and to which the local assembly will be performed (see section E for details about the format).
 	* `-contig`: the contig file path in fasta format.
 Note that only contigs larger than 3*kmerSize will be used.

-	The fill module has several optional options:
-    * `-max-nodes`: maximum number of nodes in contig graph for each insertion assembly [default '100'].
-This arguments limits the computational time, this is especially useful for complex genomes.
-    * `-max-length`: maximum length of insertions (nt)  [default '10000'].
-This arguments limits the computational time, this is especially useful for complex genomes.
-	* `-overlap`: size of maximal expected sequence overlap between input contigs in `-contig` mode [default '0' means equal to kmer size].
-In other words, it is the kmer size that was used for building the input contigs.
-To be specified only if it is larger than the kmer size used for gap-filling (expert usage).
-	* `-filter`: if set, insertions with multiple solutions are not output in the final vcf file (default : not activated).

 6. **MindTheGap Output**

     All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap)